yglcode/how_work_flow/README.md

 2. cadence:
     * agnostic of clustering, composable with different clustering
     * use any existing tools to build container images
-    * unit of deployment: instances of applications,
+    * unit of deployment: instances of applications(cadence workers),
         which contain/register workflows and tasks
     * cadence service is not in control of executing workflow;
-        cadence just start the workflow in proper application instances; workflow will drive itself.
+        cadence just start the workflow in proper application/worker instances; workflow will drive itself.
         -- distributed execution model
     * cadence is a toolkit with sole focus on durable-computing,
-        its workflow/activity configs only specify setting for fault tolerance: retry, timeout, heartbeat...
+        its workflow/activity configs only specify settings for fault tolerance: retry, timeout, heartbeat...
-    * users (or his CICD) responsible for scheduling / starting application instances:
+    * users (or his CICD) responsible for scheduling / deploying application/worker instances:
         use cluster native facilities, deploy application instances to proper nodes with required resources: cpu, mem, gpu, node-types,...
-    * more composable, working with different cluster/schedulers,
-    * a toolkit, not a turn-key ready-for-end-user system,
+    * a very flexible toolkit, composable with different cluster/schedulers;
-        users (or some else) need to know/use image building tool, cluster tools to build/deploy/start applications at proper nodes:
+        users use image building tool, cluster tools to build/deploy/start applications:
         eg. for integration with k8s:
-            write Helm-Charts with node affinity to launch application instances (with workflow, tasks) at proper nodes with required resources
+            write Helm Charts with node affinity to launch applications (with workflow, tasks) at proper nodes with required resources